Can I Leave My Pool Covered All Summer? Complete Guide

 Temporary Closure Method

-For extended absences (2-4 weeks), perform a modified winterizing procedure: shock to 20 ppm FC, add algaecide, reduce pH to 7.2, cover tightly, and have someone check weekly.
+For extended absences (2-4 weeks), perform a modified winterizing procedure: shock to 20 ppm FC (unsafe for swimming until levels drop below 5 ppm), add algaecide, reduce pH to 7.2, cover tightly, and have someone check weekly.

 When Covering All Summer Makes Sense